cpea2506/SafariGitHubMaterialIcons/README.md

 <h1 align="center">GitHub Material Icons on Safari</h1>

-GitHub Material Icons is a Safari extension that replaces default file/folder icons with material icons on your GitHub interface.
+Safari GitHub Material Icons is a Safari extension that replaces default file/folder icons with material icons on your GitHub interface.
 This extension is based and dependent on the popular [Material Icon Theme](https://github.com/PKief/vscode-material-icon-theme) extension for VSCode and [Material Icon for GitHub](https://github.com/Claudiohbsantos/github-material-icons-extension) extension on Chromium and Firefox.

 <div align="center">